Fastest Master’s in Library Science Degrees Online (2026)

 Tallahassee, FL · $11,000/yr

-• Fully online with flexible scheduling
+• Fully online with multiple enrollment windows per year

 • Covers information organization, management, and services